 It’s unclear whether “MacArthur Park” — whose blue backdrop reflects the lake visible through the gallery’s windows — is meant to obliquely, and perhaps too blithely, refer to the neighborhood’s fraught history of affluence, decline, and revitalization, or to its significance to immigrant communities who have made their home there.
 Either way, though, the brand-new toys, their legs sticking out of the bin every which way, reiterate the idea that what is cute — small, soft, sweet, nonthreatening — can be disregarded or, as here, disposed of.

 HETERO has its weak points.
 Some issues — for instance, race (in the “cute” signs’ pink and black colors) and sexuality (in “Ax,” a white ax head with a rainbow-striped handle, plunged into the gallery wall) — receive cursory or ambivalent treatment.
 And the artist’s works are equivocal enough to deflect interpretation as much as they invite it.

 However, by identifying “cuteness” with insignificance and invisibility, von Bonin presents an ethics that at once transcends the cliquish art world and speaks to its internal biases.
 Whether this resonates with audiences who simply want art that is easy to like is another story.
-But HETERO at least offers an ethical route, and that amplifies its chorus of voices enough to know they’re there.
+But HETERO at least offers an ethical route, and that alone amplifies its chorus of voices.

 Cosima von Bonin: HETERO continues at Gaga & Reena Spaulings (2228 West 7th Street, Los Angeles, California) through September 26.